enginebeast/smallcar4/README.md

 <img width="789" height="683" alt="image" src="https://github.com/user-attachments/assets/1ea112cb-42da-4197-a360-01c480a42b76" />

 Next, I programed the app using block editor of MIT app inventor.
 The above parts are used to connect the smartphone app to the Arduino via a Bluetooth module.
-I’ll add a link here once I’ve made the document explaining how it works.
+Here is the link which I refered to when making the above blocks.
+[Youtube video](https://community.appinventor.mit.edu/t/app-inventor-arduino/18357)

 <img width="398" height="623" alt="image" src="https://github.com/user-attachments/assets/1f93d5fe-d984-4a67-b2f8-2901db687cbf" />